+We had an extended conversation about the needs of the scene on the character level versus the needs of the scene within the play as a whole.
+We talked through how these needs might or might not be reconciled.
+In the end, we didn't have a solid solution, but through our excavations, I felt I had a clear handle on the job ahead.
 It was a productive and intense experience.
 I came out reeling.
 I felt immense gratitude for having wrestled with my work with fellow colleagues who brought differences of perspective to the table with absolute commitment, passion and respect.
 I also felt unsettled, since fleshing out differences of perspective can be scary.
 And even though they were just a few lines, those lines contained the core of the play and its characters.

 But then — and this is the magic of Sundance — we had drinks after and kept talking, clarifying thoughts we had trouble articulating in the room.
 Then we had dinner together, and didn't talk about the play at all.
 Then there were card games.
 Then, the next morning, I talked more with my director — with whom I share a house — over coffee on our front porch.
 I articulated some stylistic impulses in the scene I wasn't fully aware of until then, after a good night's sleep.
 And now we have a deeper shared understanding of the scene than ever before.